This makes it a ‘hybrid’ pension scheme. Its technical definition is a ‘cash balance’ pension scheme.

 The minimum that must be paid each month is 8% of your pensionable salary.
 You can pay extra on top of any contribution your employer asks you to pay.

 While you are an active member your employer pays extra to provide you with life cover.
 Find out more about this in the ‘My pension if I die’ section below.

 You can't transfer other pensions into PB 2014.

-You can boost your PB 2014 account by paying Additional Voluntary Contributions (AVCs).
+You can boost your PB 2014 account by saving Additional Voluntary Contributions (AVCs).
 We treat your AVCs in exactly the same way as your usual contributions.

 Monthly through your salary

-If you are thinking of paying AVCs, first decide how much you would like to pay.
+If you are thinking of saving AVCs, first decide how much you would like to save.
 Your AVCs are taken from your salary before tax.
 If you are a 20% taxpayer and you pay an extra 2% of your salary a month, only 1.6% comes out of your pay.